Vicolet/OPrun/ApplicationProtocol.md

 ![2 clients example](img/2clients.svg)

-the waiting indicationsa are not in this schema due to the lack of space
+The indicators for waiting are not in this schema due to the lack of space